borglab/wrap/DOCS.md

          virtual class MyFactor : gtsam::NoiseModelFactor {...};
          ```

-   - **DO NOT** re-define an overriden function already declared in the external (forward-declared) base class
-       - This will cause an ambiguity problem in Pybind header file.
+   - **DO NOT** re-define an overriden function already declared in the external (forward-declared) base class.
+This will cause an ambiguity problem in the Pybind header file.

 ### TODO